GoooDte/gooodte.github.io/_pages/about.md

 I am a PhD student in [ZJUNLP](https://zjunlp.github.io/) group from Zhejiang University, advised by Prof. [Huajun Chen](https://person.zju.edu.cn/en/huajun) and Prof. [Ningyu Zhang](https://person.zju.edu.cn/en/ningyu).
 Currently, I am a visiting researcher at [UCL AI Center](https://www.ucl.ac.uk/engineering/research/centres-institutes-and-labs/ucl-centre-artificial-intelligence) supervised by Prof. [Emine Yilmaz](https://sites.google.com/site/emineyilmaz/).
 I used to intern at Alibaba Tongyi Lab [DeepResearch Team](https://tongyi-agent.github.io/about/), mentored by [Yong Jiang](https://jiangyong.site/) and [Fei Huang](https://sites.google.com/view/fei-huang).
 During my undergraduate studies, I interned at [BDBC](http://bdbc.buaa.edu.cn/?lang=zh) in Beihang University, supervised by Prof. [Richong Zhang](http://act.buaa.edu.cn/zhangrc).
 Now, my research interests focus on Large Language Models, AI Agents, and their applications.

+**My research is supported by the CIE-Tencent Doctoral Research Incentive Program (中国电子学会-腾讯博士生科研激励计划).
+Many thanks!**

 # 🔥 News
-- *2025.07* I have been successfully selected for the 2025 CIE-Tencent Doctoral Research Incentive Program (中国电子学会-腾讯博士生科研激励计划).
-Thanks for the support from CIE and Tencent!
-- *2025.06* I will be conducting a one-year academic visit to Professor [Emine Yilmaz](https://sites.google.com/site/emineyilmaz/)'s research group at University College London in the UK this September!
 - *2025.05*: &nbsp;🎉🎉 Four papers has been accepted by ACL 2025.
 See you in Vienna!
 - *2024.09*: &nbsp;🎉🎉 One paper has been accepted by ICLR 2025.
 See you in Singapore!
 - *2024.12*: Our survey paper on [MLLM-based Agents for General Computing Devices Use](https://github.com/OS-Agent-Survey/OS-Agent-Survey) has been released!